Non-abelian Rees construction and pure motives: Properties of the restricted non-abelian Rees construction

-If there is a reductive subgroup $H'\subset H$ such that $W(H')$ is finite, then $H$ is reductive and $\rm X_0 $ is the unique affine quasi-homogeneous variety containing $\rm X_0 $ (Luna), \cf \cite[3.1]{Ar}.
-Since $\rm X$ is fix-pointed, this forces $\rm X$ to be a point.
+If there is a reductive subgroup $H'\subset H$ such that $W(H')$ is finite, then $H$ is also reductive and $\rm X_0 $ is the unique affine quasi-homogeneous variety containing the homogeneous space $\rm X_0 $ (Luna's criterion), \cf \cite[3.1]{Ar}.
+If $\rm X$ is fix-pointed, this forces $\rm X$ to be a point.